OriginProtocol/security/templates/Contract-Code-Review.md

 #### Logic

 _Are there bugs in the logic?_

 - [ ] Correct usage of global & local variables. -> they might differentiate only by an underscore that can be overlooked (e.g. address vs _address).
+- [ ] Inheritance hierachy checked both up and down for near duplicate methods

 #### Deployment Considerations